Jon McMichael

 Litigation

-Jon is actively involved in the local legal community, including serving as a mentor for young attorneys and law students.
-He also presents on intellectual property issues at CLE and other events.
+Jon is actively involved in the local legal and innovation communities, serving as a mentor for junior attorneys and speaking regularly on intellectual property issues.

 Read more

 • Represented beauty technology company in patent infringement litigations in district court and before the International Trade Commission.
-At trial, obtained jury verdict of willful infringement and no invalidity of the asserted patents, as well as lost profits and reasonable royalty damages.
+Obtained jury verdict of willful infringement and no invalidity of the asserted patents, as well as an award of lost profits and reasonable royalty damages in the Western District of Texas.
+Secured landmark ruling concerning the protections of the International Trade Commission for innovative American businesses at the Federal Circuit.

-• Represented LED company in International Trade Commission investigation where the complainant sought to preclude the importation of LEDs.
-Obtained summary determination of no infringement and no domestic industry for two asserted patents.
-At trial, obtained finding of no infringement, no domestic industry, and patent invalidity for the remaining patent.
+• Obtained a full defense win for a global LED lighting company in International Trade Commission investigation, where the complainant sought to preclude the importation of LEDs.
+Secured summary determination that the client did not infringe two asserted patents and, at trial, obtained finding of no infringement, no domestic industry, and patent invalidity for the remaining patent.

 • Represented beauty technology company in patent infringement litigations in district court and before the International Trade Commission.
-At trial, obtained jury verdict of willful infringement and no invalidity of the asserted patents, as well as lost profits and reasonable royalty damages.
+Obtained jury verdict of willful infringement and no invalidity of the asserted patents, as well as an award of lost profits and reasonable royalty damages in the Western District of Texas.
+Secured landmark ruling concerning the protections of the International Trade Commission for innovative American businesses at the Federal Circuit.

-• Represented LED company in International Trade Commission investigation where the complainant sought to preclude the importation of LEDs.
-Obtained summary determination of no infringement and no domestic industry for two asserted patents.
-At trial, obtained finding of no infringement, no domestic industry, and patent invalidity for the remaining patent.
+• Obtained a full defense win for a global LED lighting company in International Trade Commission investigation, where the complainant sought to preclude the importation of LEDs.
+Secured summary determination that the client did not infringe two asserted patents and, at trial, obtained finding of no infringement, no domestic industry, and patent invalidity for the remaining patent.

 Recognition Recognition Recognition